miyakawataku/fluent-plugin-sensu/README.md

 The executed timestamp is determined as below.

-1. The field specified by `executed_field`
+1. The field specified by `check_executed_field`
    if present and valid (highest priority)
-  * The value should be an integer and represent seconds since the Unix epoch.
+  * The value must be an integer which represents seconds since the Unix epoch.
 2. The time of the Fluentd record (lowest priority)

 ### Buffering